Syamgith/Smartwatch/README.md

 A Smartwatch app.
-Plays music, shows stored messages, and timer
+It plays music, shows stored messages, and has a timer.